Aaron Fiacconi

-Aaron Fiacconi (born November 12, 1979, in Sault Ste.
-Marie, Ontario) is a retired professional Canadian football offensive lineman.
+Aaron Fiacconi (born November 12, 1979) is a Canadian former professional football offensive lineman.
 He announced his retirement on June 2, 2012.
 He most recently played for five seasons for the Edmonton Eskimos of the Canadian Football League.
-He was signed as fourth round draft pick (32nd overall) by the Montreal Alouettes in the 2002 CFL Draft.
+He was signed as fourth round draft pick (32nd overall) by the Montreal Alouettes in the 2002 CFL draft.
 He played college football at Mansfield.

 Fiacconi has also played for the Winnipeg Blue Bombers.
 Currently, he stays involved in football by coaching offensive linemen at a high school in the Edmonton Area.

 Fiacconi was inducted into the Sault Ste Marie Sports Hall of Fame in 2015.

+In November 2017, Fiacconi became a member of the Edmonton Police Service.